About this Policy

 15. to conduct surveys, research and gather feedback

-16. to obtain information to improve St John Cymru-Wales’s services and user experiences
+16. to obtain information to improve St John Ambulance Cymru’s services and user experiences

 17. to carry out research to find out more information about our supporters’ and prospective supporters’ backgrounds and interests

 18. to comply with applicable laws and regulations, and requests from statutory agencies

 Information we collect

 - your full name

 - contact details – including your postal address, telephone number(s), and email address